BlackbitDigitalCommerce/pimcore-data-director-bmecat/README.md

 Select `BMEcat Export` from the list of templates for the `Result Callback function` in data director's attribute mapping.

-Then the fields defined by the BMEcat standard will appear as *virtual* fields in attribute mapping.
+Then the fields which the BMEcat standard defines will appear as *virtual* fields in attribute mapping.
 To those fields you can map your data object class fields via drag & drop (and additional callback functions if necessary).
 Afterwards you can access the export either via manual export or via URL (via Data Director's REST API).